Definition of International Law According to Experts and Their Roles

 The sixth legal subject is an individual.
 This was also explained by Mochtar Kusumaatmadja in the Treaty of Versailles in 1919, in which there were several articles which provided the possibility for individuals to submit cases at the international level to the International Court of Arbitration.

-See also difference between associate and assistant professor
+See also difference between a gene and an allele

 In this regard, individuals can become subjects of international law and can also become parties before an international court.